Leak Testing – Destructive and Non Destructive Options

 Bags that show no bubbles in the water bowl test are often wiped down and sent out.
 The test would be regarded as non-destructive.
 However, if there is an undetected micro leak, water will ingress into the hole and there is a high probability that bath water will contaminate the pack, turning it, in effect, into a destructive test.

 Vacuum Water Test Chamber

 The test pack is immersed in the vacuum tank, the lid closed and a vacuum applied.
-As a result, the pack inflates from the gas inside and the pressure differential forces gas out through holes and/or seal faults.
+As a result, the pack inflates from the gas inside and the differential pressure forces gas out through holes and/or sealing faults.

 Even very small holes can be detected.
 The stream of bubbles identifies the exact position of the fault and when present in several packs, it helps to determine which sealing jaw is underperforming.
 Being able to direct an engineer to the exact location of the problem, helps reduce line down time.

 If no bubbles show, then the pack can be regarded as having no leaks, can be confidently wiped down and sent out.
 A non-destructive test.
 Where packs show leaks, the test is destructive and they must be discarded.
 There is no way of measuring, and therefore knowing, how rigorous a test is being performed.

 Dansensor Leak Testers